salsify/postgres-vacuum-monitor/README.md

 Postgres::Vacuum::Monitor provides queries that provide information about the number of dead tuples and long running queries.
 This information helps to diagnose and monitor two things:
 1) That the current auto vacuum settings are working and keeping up.
-2) That there are no long running queries affecting the auto vacuuming daemon.
+2) That there are no long running transactions affecting the auto vacuuming daemon.

 ## Installation